disobliged/disobliged/README.md

   -> The langauge I have a basic grasp on, better than the other two at least.

 🍵 Javascript
-  -> The second language I learned, not as good as the first but hey it's a start.
+  -> The second language I learned, not as good as the first, but hey it's a start.

 ☕️ Java
   -> Just started learning this, but I'll be honest, it's pain.